LGBTQ Resources in Maine

 “The Trans Health Program at Fenway helps to ensure access to high-quality, informed care for trans women, trans men, genderqueer, gender nonconforming, non-binary individuals, affirmed men and women, people with trans histories, and anyone with health needs unique to their diverse gender expressions and identities.”

--site contains an extensive list of general transgender resources in New England, plus medical and legal resources.
+Compass is a web resource that contains an extensive list of general transgender resources in New England, plus medical and legal resources.

 “If you are a transgender person in Maine, you are protected from discrimination under the Maine Human Rights Act in housing, credit, employment, education and public accommodations.
 EqualityMaine is proud to have led the coalition that finally upheld this law in the 2005 election after more than twenty years of work.
 Although there have been challenges to this law, the Legislature has upheld it twice, after extensive lobbying to protect it by EqualityMaine, transgender organizations, and allied organizations.
 You can also legally change your gender on your driver’s license through a form that is available at the Bureau of Motor Vehicles.”